Xilinx-Wiki-Projects/Versal-Ethernet/VCK190-Ethernet/2024.1/pl_eth_1g_rpll/ReadMe.md

 ## **Design Summary**

-This project is about building Versal based AXI 1G/2.5G Ethernet Subsystem example design and testing it by targeting on VCK190 ACAP device.
+This project is about building a based AXI 1G/2.5G Ethernet Subsystem example design and testing it by targeting on VCK190 ACAP device.

 ---